pulibrary/drds-handbook-deprecated/triaging_issues.md

 * Expected behavior
 * Actual behavior (do we have screenshots, links, browser version if relevant?)
 * Steps to replicate
-* Clear acceptance criteria: "this issue can be closed when the following is true"
+* Clear acceptance criteria: "This issue can be closed when the following is true"
 * Impact on user is clear

 ## Feature issues
 * Title is clear and concise
 * Presents a user story: "As a __ I need __ in order to __"
+* Provides actual or sample data: Do we have a case to develop and test against?
-* Clear acceptance criteria: "this issue can be closed when the following is true"
+* Clear acceptance criteria: "This issue can be closed when the following is true"

 # Related